-The floors are clear and it’s easy to set up train tracks or do a large floor puzzle.
+The floors are clear, and it’s easy to set up train tracks or do a large floor puzzle.
 All the pieces are together and organized.
 Playing is just easier.

 I don’t pick up toys.

 Um…I don’t pick up toys!!!!!!
 Ever.
 If it’s too hard to pick up the toys, then they have too many toys.
 That’s the rule.
-If 3 toys is too much, OK.
+If 3 toys are too much, OK.
 How many can you handle.
 2 toys?
 1 toy?
 Here’s the thing.
 My kids hate picking up toys as much as I did.
 This is SO much easier for all of us.
 More time playing.
 Less time cleaning.

 The things they come up with amaze me now.
 The games.
 The stories.
 The art.
 The forts.
 The things they can create with our Amazon boxes.
 Some parents think their kids are creative geniuses.
 Might weren’t.
 Well, they still aren’t.
 But I am legit impressed every once in a while now.